-For ECal construction, most of previous experiments that utilized the sampling-type design made use of the Russian IHEP for the scintillator production.
-On the other hand, assembling of the modules can be performed either by IHEP, or by other institutions.
+Shashlyk-type calorimeter modules used by most previous experiments were produced by the Russian IHEP group.
+For some experiments, the scintillators of shashlyk modules were produced at Russian IHEP, and the modules were assembled elsewhere.
 For example, Wayne State University (WSU) and China Central Normal University (CCNU) both assembled modules for the ALICE experiment (for CNNU, threading WLS fiber was done in Italy, separately from the initial assembling).
-The collaboration is in close contact with the WSU group but their module assembly lab has been dismantled a long time ago.
-We are also in contact with the U. of Iowa group (Prof. Onel) who is participating in the CMS ECal upgrade, but the CMS Ecal utilizes crystal layers and is very different from SoLID EC in the choice of material and thus the construction process.
-Currently the SoLID collaboration is pursuing the possibility of manufacturing the scintillators in China.
+The collaboration contacted the WSU group about their equipment used for ALICE module assembly, but unfortunately their assembly lab was dismantled a long time ago and most equipment could not be recovered.
+We are also in contact with the U. of Iowa group (Prof. Onel) who is participating in the CMS ECal upgrade, but the CMS Ecal utilizes crystal layers and is very different from SoLID EC in the choice of material and the construction process.

+Overall, the collaboration could not gain substantial help from groups previously involved in Shashlyk production and assembly, and complete production by the Russian IHEP group can be sensitive to fluctuations in international relationship and economics.
+Given this status, currently the collaboration is pursuing the possibility of manufacturing scintillators and assembling the Shashlyk modules in China.
 Two groups, Shandong University (SDU) and Tsinghua University (THU), are participating in the SoLID EC R&D, and they have developed local contact with the CCNU group to learn their experience in module assembly.
 The SDU group has extensive experience with scintillator production in China and cosmic ray testing of the scintillator's light yield, and is in a good position to lead the prototype R&D for SoLID EC.
+If all Shashlyk modules are produced and pass the initial cosmic-ray testing in China, they will be shipped to the US.
+Upon arrival the modules can be sample-tested at JLab before installation.
+Construction of the preshower modules can be done in the same manner.